Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Excitation of single modes driven by parallel pumping

 where, with little abuse of notation, we have denoted averaged amplitude and phase with the same letters $A$ and $\Phi$.
 Now we search for the stationary periodic solutions (termed P-modes\cite{BMS2009}) of eqs.\eqref{eq:averaged linear parametric A}-\eqref{eq:averaged linear parametric Phi} such that $\dot{A}=0,\dot{\Phi}=0$.
 It is worth noting that stationary solutions of eqs.\eqref{eq:averaged linear parametric A}-\eqref{eq:averaged linear parametric Phi} correspond to periodic oscillations (P-modes) at half-forcing frequency $\omega_\mathrm{rf}/2$.
-Thus, one can derive the following condition for parametric excitation of the mode $h$:
+Thus, one can derive the following condition for parametric excitation of the mode $h$, termed the detuning cone (Arnold's tongue) $\delta h>\delta h_\mathrm{crit,h}$, in the control plane $(\omega_\mathrm{rf},\delta h)$: